State Requirements

 • Application will be rejected if the applicant holds an active resident Insurance Producer (non-adjuster) license in a state that licenses resident adjusters and is designating an active non-resident adjuster license as their home state.

-• Applicant may not select South Carolina as Adjuster Designated Home State while renewing their Non Resident license.
+• Applicant may not select South Carolina as Adjuster Designated Home State while renewing their non-resident license.

 • Public Insurance Adjusters may not select an Adjuster Designated Home State.